portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

 Please read one or more of the following references and use the following cheatsheet as you perform *Part 2*.

-* Short intro article (required):[A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+* Short intro article (required): [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 * More in-depth MDN article: [Using CSS flexible boxes](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes)
 * Some cool recipes: [Harnessing Flexbox for Today's Web Apps](http://www.smashingmagazine.com/2015/03/02/harnessing-flexbox-for-todays-web-apps/)
 * A very helpful article on centering with flexbox (very recommended!): [Designing CSS Layouts With Flexbox Is As Easy As Pie](http://www.smashingmagazine.com/2013/05/22/centering-elements-with-flexbox/)